Learn Quran, Arabic & Islamic Online

 Most scholars say the Qunoot should come after bowing or after the Ruku i.e. after saying (sami Allahu liman hamidah Rabbana lakal hamd).
 You would then raise your hands for supplication and recite the Qunot.
 After finishing the imam would say takbeer, “Allahu akbar” and go into sujud.
 It’s also acceptable the Qunoot Dua to be done before going into the Ruku.

-Mishkah Academy helps adults and kids learn the depth of the Quran and Sunnah.
-With us, you learn the Quran, Arabic, Islamic Studies, Fiqh, Aqidah, Tafseer, Hadith, Dua, Azkar, Manners, and many more that shape the life of a Muslim through the Quran and Sunnah.
+Mishkah Academy helps adults and kids learn the depth of the Quran and Islam.
+With us, you learn the Quran, Tajweed, Arabic, Fiqh, Aqidah, Tafseer, Hadith, Dua, Azkar, Manners, and many more that shape the life of a Muslim through the Quran and Sunnah.